Donaim/proviral-pres1/slides.md

 <v-drag pos="left">

-After the initial filtering step, the pipeline proceeds to find primers in the filtered sequences
+After the initial filtering step, the pipeline proceeds to find primers in the remaining sequences.

 <AccordionPrimers />